 The climate and variable weather in the eastern United States pose challenges for broccoli growers.
 This cool season crop suffers structural abnormalities under the hot and humid conditions that can characterize eastern summers (see the Flower Development page for an explanation), and the variable weather can make yield, quality, and time to maturity more difficult to predict.

-Most broccoli consumed in the US is harvested from hybrid cultivars specifically developed for California production environments.
+Most broccoli consumed in the U.S. is harvested from hybrid cultivars specifically developed for California production environments.
 The creation of new hybrid broccoli varieties targeted to eastern growing conditions is a critical goal of this project.
-We have assembled substantial resources to accomplish this objective, including all three public broccoli breeding programs and three private seed companies with large US broccoli programs.
-Thus, we have access to germplasm and expertise that will produce the new varieties.
+We have assembled substantial resources to accomplish this objective, including all three public broccoli breeding programs and three private seed companies with large U.S. broccoli programs.

 Our breeding progress has been excellent.

 When we began in 2011, the best hybrids from previous breeding efforts were slightly better than standard varieties on the market.
 By 2014, the best new hybrids were nearly full commercial quality in our testing environments.